-Here’s a Salsa Mix recipe that’s straight-forward and easy to customize to your own taste.
+Here’s an Easy Salsa Mix recipe that’s straight-forward and easy to customize to your own taste.
 Homemade salsa is a whole different level from store bought, and wonderful with warm tortilla chips!

 Why You’ll Love This Recipe

-Salsa is something most of us usually buy at the grocery store, but with a few simple ingredients, you can make a delicious homemade salsa that’s incredibly easy right at home!
+Salsa is something most of us usually buy at the grocery store, but with a few simple ingredients, you can make the best salsa yourself, that’s incredibly easy right at home.

 Here’s a few reasons to give it a try:

 - This is one of those super easy recipes, who knows?
-Maybe you’ll be inspired to make it all the time 🙂
+Maybe you’ll be inspired to make your own salsa all the time 🙂

 - It’s very quick to make, with no fancy ingredients & definitely one of the best things you could ever put on taco